AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 A list of the field types for each column listed in the `obs_field_names` property.

 ### `obs_key_indexes`
 A list of 3 integer column indices, starting with zero, for the columns containing the time, x and y coordinates of the observer.

 ### `obs_name`
-The name of the table in the ESRI geo-database that will contain the data for the observer of the features.
+The name of the table in the esri geo-database that will contain the data for the observer of the features.

 ## `gps_points`
 An object that describes how to build the GPS point feature class from the CSV file containing the GPS points.
 The `gps_points` object has the following properties.
 All are required.

  * [`field_names`](#-field_names-)